ponylang/pony-tutorial/docs/c-ffi/calling-c.md

       end
 ```

 FFI functions have the @ symbol before its name, and FFI signatures are declared using the `use` command.
-The types specified here are considered authoritative, and any FFI calls that differ are considered to be an error.
+The types specified here are considered authoritative, and any FFI calls that use different types will result in a compile error.

 The use @ command can take a condition just like other `use` commands.
 This is useful in this case, since the `_mkdir` function only exists in Windows.